Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 See [shared resources](../docs/1.6/sharedResources.cmn.md) for more details regarding Integrated mesh and 3D objects scene layer.

-### Class ShaderDefinition

-ShaderDefinitions can be optionally included with a feature to provide API-dependent shader programs with a layer.
-Ronald?

-### Class Symbol

-Symbols use the same model as in the FeatureData Geometry.
-Ronald?

 ### Class Component

 *Note: Class Component is not used by ArcGIS Clients.
 [DrawingInfo](../docs/1.6/drawingInfo.cmn.md) is used instead.* Component objects provide specific geometry information.
 This is used to determine which material to use during rendering.